- AdventHealth

 6. Mammograms are only for older women.

-The American Cancer Society recommends that women age 40 and older should get a yearly screening mammogram for as long as a woman is in good health.
-However, if you have a family history of cancer, any new breast problem or other high-risk factors, it may be recommended to start screening at an earlier age.
+The American Cancer Society recommends that women ages 40 and older should get a yearly screening mammogram for as long as they’re in good health.
+However, if you have a family history of cancer, any new breast problem or other high-risk factors, it may be recommended to start getting regular screenings at an earlier age.
 It's important to discuss your personal screening schedule with your doctor.

 Be Proactive About Prevention

 We’re here to empower you to protect your long-term well-being.
-Getting the preventive care you need is an important step on the journey to whole health.
+Getting the preventive care you need is important in staying healthy for years to come.

-If you still have questions and concerns, we can help put your mind at ease.
-Schedule your mammogram today.
+If you still have questions and concerns, our dedicated health care providers can help put your mind at ease.
+Talk to your primary care provider or OB/GYN about when you should begin getting screening mammograms, or if you’re due for your next one, schedule your mammogram today.